Heterogeneous Electrocatalysis

 Machine Learning for Catalyst Discovery

-The previous sections establish the problem: find a catalyst material whose adsorption energy sits at the volcano peak, from a search space of billions of candidates, where each evaluation costs hours of DFT compute.
-ML enters as a way to make this search tractable.
-The approaches fall into two generations — surrogate energy models that accelerate evaluation, and generative models that propose candidates directly.
+The previous sections establish the problem: find a catalyst whose adsorption energy sits at the volcano peak, within a search space of billions of candidates, where each evaluation costs hours of DFT compute.
+ML makes this search tractable in two ways: surrogate energy models accelerate evaluation, and generative models propose candidates directly.

 Surrogate Energy Models

-The first generation of ML models for catalysis learns to predict DFT energies and forces from atomic structure, replacing the expensive quantum-mechanical calculation with a fast forward pass.
-These are machine learning interatomic potentials (MLIPs)30 — they take a configuration of atoms as input and predict the total energy and per-atom forces, enabling structure relaxation at a fraction of the DFT cost.
+The first generation of ML models for catalysis predicts DFT energies and forces from atomic structure, replacing the expensive quantum-mechanical calculation with a fast forward pass.
+These machine learning interatomic potentials (MLIPs)30 take an atomic configuration as input and predict total energy plus per-atom forces, enabling structure relaxation at a fraction of the DFT cost.

 The key architectural insight is that catalyst systems are inherently three-dimensional and obey physical symmetries: rotating or translating the entire system should not change the predicted energy.
 This motivates equivariant graph neural networks (covered in a previous post), which build these symmetries into the model architecture rather than learning them from data.